melezhik/sparrow/README.md

     $ sparrow plg remove df-check

-## Checkpoints API
+## Tasks API

+### Create tasks

-To create a checkpoint use `sparrow check add` command:
+To create a task use `sparrow task add` command:

-*sparrow check add $project\_name $checkpoint\_name*
+*sparrow check add $project\_name $task\_name $plugin\_name*

-Checkpoints are parts of projects, so to create a checkpoint you always have to point a project.
+Tasks always belong to projects, so to create a task you have to create a project first if not exists.
+Tasks binds a plugin with configuration, so to create a task you have to install a plugin first.

 Command examples:

+    $ sparrow project create system
-    $ sparrow check add web-servers nginx
+    $ sparrow plg install df-check
-    $ sparrow check add system disk
+    $ sparrow task add system disk-health df-check

-## Setup checkpoints

-By setting checkpoint you:

-*  bind checkpoint to sparrow plugin
-* (optionally) set hostname parameter for sparrow plugin

-`sparrow check set` command is used to set checkpoint:

-*sparrow check set $project\_name $checkpoint\_name $plugin_name [$hostname]*

-Hostname is optional parameter to set base url or hostname of a web service or application being tested.

-Command examples:

-    # bind nginx checkpoint to swat-nginx plugin
-    sparrow check set webservers nginx swat-nginx

-    # bind nginx checkpoint to swat-nginx plugin, explicitly sets hostname to 127.0.0.1
-    sparrow check set webservers nginx swat-nginx 127.0.0.1

-    # the same as above but for remote nginx server, hostname 192.168.0.1
-    sparrow check set webservers nginx-remote swat-nginx  192.168.0.1

-    # bind mysql-server to outth-mysql plugin and sets mysql server address
-    sparrow check set db-servers mysql-server outth-mysql 127.0.0.1:3306

-    # bind mongo checkpoint to swat-mongodb-http plugin and sets mongodb http API URL
-    sparrow check set db-servers mongo swat-mongodb-http http://my.server:28017/mongoAPI

-## Running suites
+### Run plugins

-There are two ways to run outthentic suites:
+There are two ways to run sparrow plugins:

-First one is to run suite _via checkpoint interface_:
+* _as_is

+* as tasks

+The first one is simplest as it does not require creating a task at all.
+If you don't want provide a specific plugin configuration, you may run a plugin as is using  `sparrow plg run` command:

-*sparrow check run $project\_name $check\_name* [ --options ]
+*sparrow plg run [ options ]

 For example:

-    $ sparrow check run system disk

-Second way is simply run tests _via plugin interface_, in this case you do not need a checkpoint at all to run a suite, because you run it as is.
-The back side of this approach you rely on _default_ plugin configuration and can't define your own one:

-*sparrow plg run $plugin\_name*

-    $ sparrow plg run df-check # this suite will run with default values for disk.threshold parameter
+    $ sparrow plg run df-check

-* Choose checkpoint interface when you want to add some specific settings for outthentic suite.

-* Choose plugin interface when you have no host specific settings for suite and default settings are just enough for you.
-Notice that many sparrow plugins still require a specific configuration and can't be run  this way.

-* Only [public plugins](#public-plugins) could be run using plugin interface.
+NOTE! only [public plugins](#public-plugins) could be run _as_is_.

+The second way requires task creation and benefits in applying specific configuration for a plugin:

+*sparrow task run $project\_name $check\_name* [ options ]

+For example:

+    $ sparrow check run system disk-health

+See [configuring tasks](#configuring-task) section on how one can configure task plugin.

-## Setting runtime parameters
+### Setting runtime parameters

-It is possible to pass _whatever_ runtime parameters when invoke plugin run via checkpoint interface.
+It is possible to pass _whatever_ runtime configuration parameters when running tasks or plugins:

+    $ sparrow plg run df-check --param threshold=60

-    $ sparrow check run system disk --param threshold=60
+    $ sparrow check run system disk-health --param threshold=60

-Runtime parameters override default parameters values set in checkpoint configurations, see [configuring checkpoints](#configuring-checkpoints) section.
+Runtime parameters override default parameters ones set in tasks configurations, see [configuring tasks](#configuring-task) section.

-## Verbosity

-To enable verbosity run with \`--verbose' option.

-This option makes a sence only for generic suites, follow [Outthentic documentation](https://github.com/melezhik/outthentic#options) for details.
+### Setting outthentic parameters

+As sparrow runs plugins with the help of [Outthentic scenarios runner](https://github.com/melezhik/outthentic#options) it accepts all
+_runner related_ parameters, check out [Outthentic](https://github.com/melezhik/outthentic#options) for details.
+Other parameters examples:

+    $ sparrow check run system disk-health --verbose
-    $ sparrow check run system disk --verbose
+    $ sparrow check run system disk-health --verbose --prove '-Q'

-## Running suites with cron
+### Running tasks with cron

-When running suite under cron it is handy only have an output if something goes wrong, f.e. test suite failed or something else goes bad.
+When running tasks with cron it is handy only have an output if something goes wrong, f.e. if plugin failed for some reasons.
 Use `--cron` flag to enable this behavior:

 *sparrow check run $project\_name $check\_name --cron*